-- No minimum GPA

 - Completed bachelor's degree

-- Resumé
+- Resume

 - \$40 application fee

-- Two to four page typed personal statement describing work experience, goals and expectations at the master's level

-- Two letters of recommendation for M.S. programs
+- Two to four page typed personal statement describing work experience, goals and expectations at the master's level - Two letters of recommendation for M.S. programs - Three letters of recommendation for M.A. programs